tomayac/enphase-solar/README.md

 [charge-through hub](https://www.amazon.com/usb-c-hub-pass-through-charging/s?k=usb+c+hub+pass+through+charging)
-into the USB-C port of the Android phone, in theory you should be able to connect the WebLight to the phone and keep it charging at the same time, but it somehow would still drain the battery with mine, despite showing the phone is charging.
+into the USB-C port of the Android phone, in theory you should be able to connect the WebLight to the phone and keep it charging at the same time, but it somehow would still drain the battery of mine, despite showing the phone is charging.

 ![WebLight plugged into a USB hub flashing green.](https://github.com/tomayac/enphase-solar/assets/145676/f9bd0dfd-3a98-4d7b-b31e-ca3848256405)